tensorflow/docs/site/en/get_started/estimator.md

 data.
 Here, you'll configure a Deep Neural Network Classifier model to fit the Iris data.
-Using tf.estimator, you can instantiate your
-@{tf.estimator.DNNClassifier} with just a couple lines of code:
+Using tf.estimator, you can instantiate your `tf.estimator.DNNClassifier` with just a couple lines of code:

 ```python
 # Specify that all features have real-value data